SAP deployment on Azure using an Oracle database

 Disaster recovery

 Diagram that shows an architecture of a production SAP system on Oracle in Azure.
-Figure - Architecture of a production SAP system on Oracle in Azure with AvZone and DR

-Download a Visio file for all architectures.
+Download a Visio file of this architecture and related architectures.

 Backup